QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Preliminaries

 \subsubsection{Proof-of-Stake Blockchain Protocols}

-In \emph{Proof-of-Stake} (PoS) protocols, each node $n \in \mathbb{S}$ has influence proportional to the amount of \emph{relative stake} it holds.
-This influence is expressed as the probability of being selected as an SBP.
-The fraction of the total stake held by the nodes in consideration is referred to as \emph{relative stake}. $r_h$ and $r_a$ denotes the relative stake of the honest nodes and the adversary respectively ($r_h,r_a \geq 0$, $r_h + r_a = 1$).
-The relative stake that is active and participates in the execution of the protocol at any given moment is represented as $r^{active}\geq 0$.
+In \emph{Proof-of-Stake} (PoS) protocols, each node $n \in \mathbb{S}$ has influence proportional to the amount of \emph{relative stake}, the fraction of the total stake held by the node.
+This influence is expressed as the probability of being selected as a SBP. $r_h$ and $r_a$ denotes the relative stake of the honest nodes and the adversary respectively ($r_h,r_a \geq 0$, $r_h + r_a = 1$).
+The relative stake that is active in the execution of the protocol at any given moment is $r^{active}\geq 0$.